 What steps are being taken to ensure this does not happen again?

 The Chair described how this process is conducted by the Office of Victims Services and Programs (OVSP), and gave contact information for the office.
-Immediate victims, as defined by state statute, are entitled to notice of parole reviews and release, but must be enrolled with OVSP.
+Immediate family victims, as defined by state statute, are entitled to notice of parole reviews and release, but must be enrolled with OVSP.

 Question: